OokTech/TW5-Bob/Configuration.md

   - `rootTiddler` changing this will probably break everything
   - `renderType` changing this will probably break everything
   - `serveType` changing this will probably break everything
-  - `pathPrefix` a prefix for the path that wikis are served on.
+  - `pathprefix` a prefix for the path that wikis are served on.
   - `autoIncrementPort` if not set to `false` than the server will try using the given port (`8080` by default) and if it is in use it will try the next port up and continue until it finds an open port to use.